-Colin Powell Fast Facts
+Colin Powell Fast Facts | CNN

 Civilian awards include the President’s Citizens Medal, the Congressional Gold Medal, the Secretary of State Distinguished Service Medal, and the Secretary of Energy Distinguished Service Medal as well as receiving the Presidential Medal of Freedom twice.

-Powell was the youngest man and first African-American to be Chairman of the Joint Chiefs of Staff.
+Powell was the youngest person and first African-American to be chairman of the Joint Chiefs of Staff.

-Powell was the first African-American Secretary of State.
+Powell was the first African-American secretary of state.

 June 1958 - Is commissioned as a 2nd lieutenant in the US Army.